ltonetwork/documentation/00-ltri/index.md

 # LegalThings Resource Identifier (LTRI) Scheme

 The LTRI follows a RESTful path structure to identify a resource.
 The resource collection is always plural.

-An HTTP URL identifies the system where the resource can be found.
-The LTRI identifies a resource within a system.
+The LTRI does not identify the system, but it identifies a resource within a system.

 ### Scheme syntax